classdojo/policies/terms.md

 > Basically,
 >
-> You should keep your username and password secret.
+> You should keep your username and password secret!

 ## Indemnity